rppradhan08/RFM-segmentation/README.md

 ## Cluster assignment using K-means clustering

 Choosing the appropriate number of clusters depends on business understanding and domain expertise.
+However in this case we use techniques like Elbow curve and silhouette analysis for determining the optimal number of clusters.

 <div align="center">
 <img src="https://raw.githubusercontent.com/rppradhan08/ecom-rfm-segmentation/master/images/elbow_curve.PNG" alt="Elbow curve"  style="border-radius: 10px" width=35%>
 </div>

-Once cluster assignment has been made, below are the characteristics of clusters that were observed:
+After cluster assignment, the following are the unique characteristics traits that were observed:

 - **Cluster 0** contains the customers who generate the least revenue and are not frequent, most likely because these were one-time customers.
 Hence they can be labeled as Slipping.
 - **Cluster 1** seems to have the most loyal customers, as they bring the most revenue and are often the most frequent customers.